dcomtois/summarytools/README.md

 }
 ```

-To apply it to a *summarytools* object and display it in your browser,
+Then, to apply it to a *summarytools* object and display it in your
-you would do like this:
+browser:

 ``` r
 view(dfSummary(tobacco), custom.css = 'path/to/custom.css',
      table.classes = 'table-condensed')
 ```

+To display a smaller table that is not **that** smaller, you can use the
+provided css class `st-small`.

 ## Working with *shiny* apps